Interwar and World War II United States

 Into the Battlefields

-The formal entry of the United States into the war came on April 6, 1917, after President Wilson's request to Congress for a declaration of war against Germany.
-Wilson framed the conflict as a crusade to make the world "safe for democracy," appealing to both idealistic and pragmatic sentiments.
-The U.S. military, initially small and underprepared, underwent rapid expansion and mobilization.
-The Selective Service Act of 1917 authorized the draft of millions of American men, significantly bolstering the ranks of the American Expeditionary Forces (AEF) under General John J. Pershing.
+The formal entry of the United States into the war came on 6 April 1917, after President 🟒 Woodrow Wilson's request to Congress for a declaration of war against 🟒 Germany.
+Wilson framed the conflict as a crusade to make the world "safe for 🟒 democracy," appealing to both idealistic and 🟒 pragmatic sentiments.
+The publicly stated goals were to uphold 🟒 American honor, crush German 🟒 militarism, and reshape the postwar world.
+The 🟒 U.S. military, initially small and underprepared having not fought any major wars since 1865, underwent rapid expansion and mobilization.
+The Selective Service Act of Spring 1917 was authorized, drafting of four million American 🟒 men and significantly bolstering the ranks of the 🟒 American Expeditionary Forces (AEF) under Genera; 🟒 John J. Pershing.

-The AEF played a crucial role in the latter stages of the war, particularly in 1918, providing fresh troops and much-needed support to the exhausted Allied forces on the Western Front.
-American forces participated in several key offensives, including the Battle of Cantigny (the first major American battle and offensive), the Battle of Belleau Wood, and the Meuse-Argonne Offensive, which was one of the final and most significant operations leading to the armistice on November 11, 1918.
-The presence of American troops helped to shift the balance of power, boosting Allied morale and contributing to the ultimate defeat of the Central Powers.
+The AEF played a crucial role in the latter stages of the war, particularly in 1918, providing fresh troops and much-needed support to the exhausted 🟒 Allied forces on the Western Front, supplying badly needed financing, food, and millions of fresh and eager soldiers, arriving at the rate of 10,000 per day.
+American forces participated in several key offensives, including the Battle of 🟒 Cantigny (28 May 1918, the first major American battle and offensive), Battle of 🟒 Belleau Wood (1-26 June 1918), and the 🟒 Meuse-Argonne 🟒 Offensive (26 September-11 November 1918), which was one of the final and most significant operations leading to the armistice on 11 November 1918.
+The presence of American troops helped to shift the balance of power, boosting Allied morale and contributing greatly to the ultimate defeat of the 🟒 Central Powers.

 End of the Great War

-In the aftermath of the war, President Wilson played a key role in the Paris Peace Conference and the drafting of the Treaty of Versailles, advocating for his Fourteen Points and the establishment of the League of Nations.
-Despite Wilson's vision for a lasting peace and a new international order, the U.S. Senate ultimately rejected the Treaty of Versailles and the League of Nations, reflecting a return to isolationist tendencies.
-Nevertheless, America's involvement in World War I marked his emergence as a significant global power and set the stage for his future international engagements.
+After WWII ended in 1918, President 🟒 Wilson played a key role in the 🟒 Paris Peace Conference and the drafting of the Treaty of Versailles, advocating for his Fourteen Points and the establishment of the 🟒 League of Nations.
+Wilson had a vision for a lasting 🟒 peace and a 🟒 new international order.

 Women's Suffrage